Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: Implications for the canonical tensor model

 In prior work, the authors already found that one can extract a remarkable amount of topological and geometric information from tensors~\cite{Kawano:2018pip, Kawano:2021vqc}, using tools from data analysis.
 Especially the tensor rank decomposition and persistent homology turned out to be useful.
 In the present work we discover why these tools actually work so well.
-Firstly, the tensor rank decomposition indeed generates points of the dual space of an algebra according to section~\ref{sec:associative_constr:pot_hom}, which is the reason why using the tensor rank decomposition worked so well.
-Furthermore, if we choose a discrete number of these points we argued in~\eqref{eq:duality:example:topology_norm} that two points are to be considered close in a topological sense if their inner product in $\mathbb{R}^N$ is large.
+Firstly, the tensor rank decomposition indeed generates points of the dual space of an algebra according to Section~\ref{sec:associative_constr:pot_hom}, which is the reason why using the tensor rank decomposition worked so well.
+Furthermore, if we choose a~discrete number of these points we argued in~\eqref{eq:duality:example:topology_norm} that two points are to be considered close in a topological sense if their inner product in $\mathbb{R}^N$ is large.
 This is exactly what was used in~\cite{Kawano:2018pip} in order to use persistent homology to extract topological data.
 In these papers, a damping function was introduced corresponding to~\eqref{eq:unit:ex_operator}.
 The original idea was to use this damping in order to make the cutoff more smooth and it was found that the results for extracting the topology and geometry became better.
 In the current paper we find that the inclusion of these damping functions actually corresponds to including explicit geometric information in the tensor.
 It appears crucial to reconstruct the full Riemannian manifold.

-In~\cite{Sasakura:2014gia}, one of the first explicit connections between the \ctm and General Relativity was made.
-Here the authors investigated the $N=1$ case, and found that when rewriting the Hamiltonian to an action, the action exactly corresponded to the minisuperspace action of the Friedmann-Robertson-Walker (\textsc{frw}) universe.
-This result fits the current framework very well, as here the $N=1$ case would mean that we are only considering the constant function over a space.
-In other words, the $N=1$ case is the case of a completely isotropic universe, and the fact that the \ctm leads to the \textsc{frw} universe is an important check for the consistency of the \ctm and specifically when interpreted using the framework developed in this work.
+In~\cite{Sasakura:2014gia}, one of the first explicit connections between the CTM and general relativity was made.
+Here the authors investigated the $N=1$ case, and found that when rewriting the Hamiltonian to an action, the action exactly corresponded to the minisuperspace action of the Friedmann--Robertson--Walker (FRW) universe.
+This result fits the current framework very well, as here the $N=1$ case would mean that we are only considering the constant function over a~space.
+In other words, the $N=1$ case is the case of a completely isotropic universe, and the fact that the CTM leads to the FRW universe is an important check for the consistency of the CTM and specifically when interpreted using the framework developed in this work.